spaceboats/spaceboats.github.io/_posts/2014-10-31-building-brighter-lab-resources.md

-Our group's main project, busbus --- a common interface for live transit data from any agency (more details and our full project proposal here next week) --- felt like it needs some interesting applications of the software.
+Our group's main project, busbus --- a common interface for live transit data from any agency (more details and our full project proposal here next week) --- seems like it needs some interesting applications of the software.

 From what I can tell, the standard CS capstone project here at KU is usually something with a end-user or consumer focus.
 We're taking a bit of a different